CMU-IDS-2022/final-project-solar/Proposal.md

 **System Design**
-How will you display your data?
-What types of interactions will you support?
-Provide some sketches that you have for the system design.

 We will display our data using the US map of all the states and charts.
+On the map, we will colour code each state with its current stance on RPS.
+The tooltip feature will also show information, which includes the title of the energy standard, established date, requirement, applicable sectors, cost cap, details, enabling statute/code/order.

+There will be a filter that allows the audience to select the state of interest to see its energy trends.
+This will act as filtering instead of showing all states.
+For the charts, we will also provide an option to turn on or off the national average data that can be used for benchmarking.
+Within the charts, the tooltip will indicate the specific energy production in units of billion Btus as well as the percentage of the total.